Efficient nonparametric estimation with difference-in-differences in the presence of network dependence and interference: Application

 Nuisance functions were estimated using the Superlearner with GLMs, HAL, BART, and mean models (i.e., GLMs without covariates) in the library of candidate prediction algorithms.
 Additionally, an analysis assuming unconditional parallel trends was performed.
 Variance estimation employed the bandwidth $0$ since variance estimates using a uniform kernel with bandwidths at $1.1$ and $1.5$ tended to yield slightly smaller variance estimates than the variance estimates with bandwidth $0$.
 If latent variable dependence existed in this setting, negative correlations between outcomes in nearby counties would not be expected.
 Therefore, no latent variable dependence was assumed.
 Wald-like 95\% confidence intervals were estimated.

 The main results are shown in Figure \ref{fig:results_sl}.
-The dashed line denotes the exposure cohort year.
+The dashed line denotes $t^*$, the reference year, equal to the exposure cohort year minus one.
 Estimates to the left of the dashed line correspond to the negative outcome control analysis while estimates to the right of the dashed line describe the average exposure effect from scrubber installations up to three years after initial exposure.
-Estimates on the dashed line are the estimated effects of being exposed within the same year.
 Since the exact timing of scrubber installations within a year was not generally available in the data, a non-null effect was not necessarily anticipated.

 All negative outcome control estimates were near zero with confidence intervals containing zero, as expected from the identification assumptions.
 The analysis did not find an effect in a consistent direction for most years and cohorts.
-Negative estimates, implying a protective effect of scrubber installations on mortality, were greatest two years after exposure but tended to disappear three years after exposure.
-Additionally, in some cohort groups, there was a positive effect estimate one year after exposure, possibly due to violation of the no anticipation or conditional parallel trends assumptions.
 The analysis was repeated assuming unconditional parallel trends, with results shown in Supplementary Figure S3.
 Overall, the estimated effects were similar.

 Data on coal power plants and atmospheric transport were publicly available from the United States Environmental Protection Agency's Clean Air Markets Program \citep{united_states_environmental_protection_agency_epa_clean_2025}.
 County-level mortality data was publicly available from CDC WONDER \citep{centers_for_disease_control_and_prevention_compressed_2017}.
 County-level demographic data were obtained from the United States 2000 Census.
 Smoking prevalence estimates were derived from the Behavioral Risk Factor Surveillance System \citep{dwyer-lindgren_cigarette_2014}, and climate variables were computed as spatial averages of a validated gridded surface meteorological dataset \citep{abatzoglou_development_2013}.